meet-projects/Y1-Summer-Labs/4.1 Day 4, Morning, Functions/README.md

 3. Friendly Parrot - This parrot greets people by returning their name and age (don't forget to pass that information in as arguments).

-4. Favorites Parrot - Tell this parrot about your three favorite things and he will return "I love too!" for each of them.
+4. Favorites Parrot - Tell this parrot about your three favorite things and it will return "I love too!" for each of them.
 ```python
 #Example: If you write this line
 favorites_parrot("bikes","cars","carrots")